utdata/icj-class/sass/sass-03.md

 ## Partials

 One advantage Sass allows you is to separate your SCSS rules into discrete files to help maintainability.
 It makes it easier to find the styles you are editing.
-(CSS would allow you to import multiple files, but each call would increase load time for your page.
+(You _could_ import many CSS files into your HTML file, but each call would increase load time for your page.
 With Sass, they all get combined into a single file.)

-Sass partials filenames should start with an underscore, like `_nav.scss`, so Sass knows it will be imported and so it will not create a new compiled `.css` file.
+Sass partials filenames should start with an underscore, like `_nav.scss`, so Sass knows it will be imported and not create a new compiled `.css` file.

-## Partials practice
+### Partials practice

 - Inside the `/src/scss` folder, create a three new files:
   - `_base.scss`
   - `_nav.scss`
   - `_content.scss`
-- We'll leave our variables in `new-styles.scss`, so the can continue to apply to all the other code that follows.
+- We'll leave our variables in `new-styles.scss`, so they continue to apply to all the other code that follows.
-- Go into `new-styles.scss` and copy/cut all the lines for base elements ... i.e. those not in the `.nav` and `.content`.
+- Go into `new-styles.scss` and copy/cut all the lines generic rules that apply to the whole site  ... i.e. those not in the `.nav` and `.content`.
 Add those lines to `_base.scss`.
-- Go into `new-styles.scss` and copy/cut all the lines for the `.nav` calls.
+- Go into `new-styles.scss` and copy/cut all the lines for the `.nav` calls and add them to `_nav.scss`.
 - Do the same for all the `.content` calls into the `_content.scss` file.
-- Lastly, add @import calls into `new-styles.scss` for our partials.
+- Lastly, after your variable rules, add @import calls into `new-styles.scss` for our partials.
 These @import calls will connect your partial scss folders with your `new-styles.scss`.
 Each should be formulated like this:

 ```scss
 @import 'base';
 ```

-Note that you don't need add the underscore or the `.scss` with these import designations, as Sass assumes it already.
+Note that you don't need add the underscore or the `.scss` with these import designations, as Sass assumes them already.

 Make sure these @imports come _AFTER_ your variables, because this CSS still cascades, and the variables are used by the imports.